Nuku-mai-tore

 In Māori mythology the Nuku-mai-tore are forest-dwelling spirits.
-Tura joins Whiro's canoe party, but when it enters a whirlpool he catches the overhanging boughs of a tree and lives among the Nuku-mai-tore, to whom he teaches the use of fire, the art of cooking, and the natural way of childbirth together with the ceremonies attending to the birth of a child.
+Tura joins Whiro's canoe party, but when it enters a whirlpool he catches the overhanging boughs of a tree and lives among the Nuku-mai-tore.
+He teaches them the use of fire, the art of cooking, and the natural way of childbirth together with the ceremonies attending to the birth of a child.